Oneflow-Inc/DLPerf/README.md

 ## Other Test Results(special cases)

-This section maintains the results of the special case models such as WideDeepLearning, GPT-2, etc.
+This section maintains the results of the special case models:

-### Latest Test Report
+- WideDeepLearning,
+- InsightFace,
+- Generative Pre-trained Transformer (GPT).

-#### Wide and Deep Learning
+### Wide and Deep Learning

 on 4 nodes with 8x Tesla V100-SXM2-16GB GPUs each.